 All-day dining, including international buffet breakfasts, is served at giant, open-sided Tin Mine, a monotone-chic space with a global menu, Thai street-food cooking stations and speciality cuisine evenings twice a week.
 For fine dining, take a raft across the lily pond to Black Ginger, The Slate's signature Thai restaurant, open for dinner only.
 Two traditional peaked-roof wooden salas and an azure-underlit bar set a seductive scene for gourmet grazing.
-Also open in the evenings is the Rivet Grill, an intimate venue where vintage horse carriages have been transformed into booths for supping on Japanese cuisine – from fresh sashimi to tender Wagyu.
+Also open in the evenings is the Rivet, an intimate venue where vintage horse carriages have been transformed into booths for supping on sizzling grilled meat and fresh seafood.

 Available 24 hours.
 We love the idea of snacking on scrumptious à la carte breakfasts in your suite or beside the villa pool.

 The Slate fringes Nai Yang Beach on Phuket's north-west coast, near the international airport and forests of Sirinat National Park.

 There are regular flights to Phuket International Airport (www.phuketairportonline.com) from Bangkok, Hong Kong, Singapore, Korea, Japan and Australia.
 Indigo Pearl is a 10-minute drive west of the airport.
 If you're staying in a Private Pool Villa, you can buy VIP fasttrack service, with personal attendants assisting you to clear immigration, collect luggage and access lounges (THB1,500 a person for your arrival or THB3,400 with departure, too).
 Normal airport transfers cost THB350 a person, but book with Smith and you'll get them for free.